 Military

-After his completion from high school, Christopher’s enlistment into the U.S. Marine Corps as a drummer for four years, afforded him the opportunity to strengthen his networking skills, beginning with his association with Ellis and Jason Marsalis while stationed in New Orleans.
-But after one short year in New Orleans, the Corps sent him to Parris Island, SC where at the recommendation of Ellis he began working periodically with bassist Delbert Felix, formerly of the Branford Marsalis Quartet.
-And from that association he caught the attention of the legendary jazz bassist Ben Tucker, with whom he worked on and off with for three years.
+After his completion from high school, Christopher’s enlistment into the U.S. Marine Corps as a drummer for four years gave him the opportunity to strengthen his networking skills, beginning with his association with Ellis and Jason Marsalis while stationed in New Orleans.
+And after being transferred to Parris Island, S.C. he began working periodically with bassist Delbert Felix, formerly of the Branford Marsalis Quartet, on the strength of Ellis’ recommendation.
+And from that association he caught the attention of jazz bassist Ben Tucker, with whom he worked on and off with for three years.
 And finally, right before his discharge from active duty, he was afforded the opportunity to perform with Jazz legends Buddy Defranco and Terry Gibbs at the Jazz Corner in Hilton Head, SC.

 Following his discharge in 1999, he’d take a two-year break in service before re-enlisting in the 63rd NJ Army National Guard band, where he’d eventually conclude his 20 years of military service with the 234th Army National Guard Band in Clackamas, OR.